aws-samples/bedrock-access-gateway/README.md

 OpenAI-compatible RESTful APIs for Amazon Bedrock

+## Breaking Changes

+The source code is refactored with the new [Converse API](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html) by bedrock which provides native support with tool calls.

+If you are facing any problems, please raise an issue.

 ## Overview

 Amazon Bedrock offers a wide range of foundation models (such as Claude 3 Opus/Sonnet/Haiku, Llama 2/3, Mistral/Mixtral,